Your cart is empty.

 CBC BOOKS WORKS OF CANADIAN FICTION TO READ IN THE FIRST HALF OF 2023

-When the pandemic forces a family to return to the mother’s childhood home, she seeks meaning in her ancestral roots and the violent beauty of the natural world.
+When a family is forced to return to the mother’s childhood home, she seeks meaning in her ancestral roots and the violent beauty of the natural world.

-Fleeing the city at the beginning of the pandemic, two families are thrown together in a century-old country house.
-Winter seeps through the walls, the wallpaper is peeling, and the mice make their nest in the piano.
-Without phones and Internet, they turn to the outdoors, where a new language unfolds.
-Five children become tiny explorers, discovering nature and its treasures, while the adults reconnect with something greater than themselves.
+Fleeing the city at the beginning of the pandemic, two families are cramped together in a small century-old country house.
+Winter seeps through the walls, the wallpaper is peeling, and mice make their nest in the piano.
+Without phones or internet, they turn to the outdoors, where a new language unfolds, a language of fireflies and clover.
+The five children explore nature and its treasures, while our narrator, Anaïs, turns to the eccentric neighbours and her own family history to find peace and meaning in the middle of her life.

 Reviews